 More paralegals are being hired to handle legal duties once done exclusively by lawyers.
 This is both good and bad news for those pursuing a career in this field.
 Competition for employment is high, and the best opportunities require paralegals to have formal training and work-related experience.
 Schools offering Paralegal degrees can also be found in these popular choices.

 Economic Outlook for a Career as a Paralegal

 Paralegals are being hired by companies all across the U.S in an effort to reduce legal costs while maintaining a high-quality operation.
 Paralegals can perform duties like compiling documents and taking statements, and they are a less expensive option than lawyers.
-The U.S. Bureau of Labor Statistics (BLS) projects an 18% growth rate for this profession between 2010 and 2020, which is slightly faster than the growth expected for other occupations in the U.S. during that period.
+The U.S. Bureau of Labor Statistics (BLS) projects a 17% growth rate for this profession between 2012 and 2022, which is slightly faster than the growth expected for other occupations in the U.S. during that period.

 Salaries and Benefit Packages

 Salaries for paralegals vary by education, work experience, region and employer size.
 Individuals employed by large metropolitan law firms will earn more than those employed by smaller, rural law firms.
 According to the BLS, paralegals and legal assistants earned a median annual salary of $46,990 during 2012.
 Workers in this field receive other fringe benefits, such as vacation time, paid sick leave, a retirement plan, a life insurance policy and dental insurance.
 Some are reimbursed for continuing education courses.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: